facebookresearch/faiss/CONTRIBUTING.md

 # Contributing to Faiss

 We want to make contributing to this project as easy and transparent as possible.

 ## Our Development Process

 We mainly develop Faiss within Facebook.
 Sometimes, we will sync the github version of Faiss with the internal state.

 ## Pull Requests

 We welcome pull requests that add significant value to Faiss.
+If you plan to do a major development and contribute it back to Faiss, please contact us first before putting too much effort into it.

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.